 - Triviality (where the statement is technically defamatory but is actually shown to be harmless).

-There are reasonably uniform Defamation Acts applicable throughout the States of Australia, which set out a specific process of offering to make amends, such as publishing a retraction and paying legal costs.
-It is of course extremely important to take advice before offering an apology as the manner in which the apology is offered and the wording thereof may determine whether further action ensues.
+There are reasonably uniform Defamation Acts applicable throughout the States of Australia, which set out a specific process of offering to make amends.
+A defamation apology, for example, can include publishing a retraction and paying legal costs.
+You can also submit a defamation apology letter, however it is extremely important to take advice before offering such an apology – as the manner in which the apology is offered, and the wording thereof, may determine whether further action ensues.

-For further information please contact Peter on 8362 6400 or email Peter Jakobsen.
+For further information on what counts as defamation or how to draft an apology letter for defamation, please contact Peter on 8362 6400 or email Peter Jakobsen.
 Join our mailing list to receive updates and advice on current issues.